-As of December 31, 2019, we had cash and cash equivalents of approximately \$8.8 million, consisting of readily available cash in bank accounts and an accumulated deficit of \$57.6 million.
+As of December 31, 2018, we had cash and cash equivalents of \$13.0 million, consisting of readily available cash in bank accounts and an accumulated deficit of \$41.6 million.
 While we believe our cash and cash equivalents are not subject to excessive risk, we maintain significant amounts of cash and cash equivalents at one or more financial institutions that are in excess of federally insured limits.
-To date, our operations have been financed primarily by net proceeds from the sale of preferred and common stock and warrants, the issuance of convertible promissory notes, and cash received in a reverse merger with Tokai Pharmaceuticals, Inc. We have concluded and disclosed in the footnotes to our consolidated financial statements, included elsewhere within this Annual Report on Form 10-K, that we do not have sufficient cash to fund our operations through 12 months from the date of issuance of the most recent financial statements.
+To date, our operations have been financed primarily by net proceeds from the sale of preferred and common stock, the issuance of convertible promissory notes, and cash received in the Reverse Merger with Tokai.